mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 ### File tracking migration bug

 File a tracking migration bug if there isn't one (e.g. [bug 1412962](https://bugzilla.mozilla.org/show_bug.cgi?id=1412962))

+### Run staging releases

+In order to prepare a smooth `b1` and `RC`, staging releases are to be run in the week before the mergeday day 1.
+In order for this to happen, we're using [staging releases submitted to try](https://firefox-source-docs.mozilla.org/tools/try/selectors/release.html).

+** For central to beta migration **

+- hop on `central` repository
+- make sure you're up to date with the tip of the repo
+- `mach try release --version <future-version-0b1> --migration central-to-beta`

+** For beta to release migration **

+- hop on `beta` repository
+- make sure you're up to date with the tip of the repo
+- `mach try release --version <future-version.0> --migration beta-to-release`

+These will create try pushes that look-alike the repos once they are merged.
+Once the decision tasks of the newly created CI graphs are green, staging releases can be created off of them via the [shipit-staging instance](https://shipit.staging.mozilla-releng.net/).

+One caveat here is the list of partials that needs to be filled-in.
+:warning: The partials need to exist in S3 and be valid releases in [Balrog staging instance](https://balrog-admin.stage.mozaws.net/)

+Ideally staging releases are triggered both on Monday/Tuesday but also on Thursday/Friday to ensure that we're up to date with all the patches that
+Sheriffs are landing before the RC week.

+Once the staging releases are being triggered, it's highly recommended that at least a comment is being dropped to Sherrifs team (e.g. Aryx) to let them know these are happening in order to:
+* avoid stepping on each others toes as they may run staging releases as well
+* make sure we're up-to-date to recent patches that they may be aware of

 ### Access and setup the merge remote instance